PagerDuty/developer-docs/docs/REST-API/18-PCL-Overview.md

 [boolean] or [boolean] -> [boolean]
 ```

 No conversions are performed; returns `false` if either arg is not a `boolean`.
+Treats [Non-Boolean Evaluation] as `false`.
 Can be used with boolean literals or be used for creating nested expressions by joining the other operators.
 Has lower precedence than `and`.

 #### Numeric Comparison Operations